object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

     In [3]: print(p)
     bx + a

-So, perhaps surprisingly, we are able to define a polynomial whose coefficients are letters, and we can even print the resulting object.
-However, if we attempt to add this polynomial to the number 1, we are in trouble:
+Perhaps surprisingly, it turns out that we are able to define a polynomial whose coefficients are letters, and we can even print the resulting object.
+However, if we attempt to add this polynomial to the number 1, we are in
+trouble:

 .. code-block:: ipython3